codeforboston/GovLens/README.md

 [virtual environment](https://virtualenv.pypa.io/en/stable/userguide/).
 If you have not used `virtualenv` before, install it with: `pip install virtualenv`.

-For mac users: if you are having issues with `virtualenv` try running `brew postinstall python3`.
+For mac users: if you had to upgrade to python3 using brew and you are getting an error like `-bash: virtualenv: command not found`, try running `brew postinstall python3`.

 ```bash
 # Create a virtual environment to manage dependencies